The Inov-8 Trailfly Ultra G 300 Max is an ultramarathon and long distance trail running shoe that utilizes a new Graphene-enhanced foam called G-FLY.

 Inov-8 has utilized Graphene-enhanced rubber on its shoes since 2018.
 Recently, I tested the Inov-8 Terraultra G270 and the traction was amazing.
 Because of that testing experience, I’m a believer in Graphene.
 Graphene was only first isolated in 2004.
 Inov-8 got interested in 2016 due to Graphene’s ability to increase the strength, elasticity, and durability of other compounds.

 For me, the question is, will Graphene help foam as much as it does rubber?
 Keep reading for my full performance review of the Trailfly Ultra G 300 Max.
+The Inov-8 Trailfly Ultra G 300 Max made our list of the best running shoes for hiking.

 In my first impressions post, I said the Trailfly Ultra G 300 Max may be the best cushioned trail runner on the market.
 There’s no maybe anymore.
 It’s the best cushioned trail runner on the market.
 Graphene’s inclusion in the G-Fly foam compound creates something slightly bouncy but still stable enough for trail use.
 That’s not easy to do.
 I understand why Inov-8 and others revere Graphene as space-age wonder material.